Ilyos-creater/Over-the-wire/Bandit/Level 3 to 4.md

-# Bandit Wargame: Leve 3 to Level 4
+s# Bandit Wargame: Leve 3 to Level 4

 ## Challenge Description
 The password for the next level is stored in a hidden file in the inhere directory.